 The role of an AML compliance officer

-Everything from compliance development to its implementation falls on the shoulders of a compliance officer: internal audit management, compliance analysis and the development of appropriate recommendations, employee training, etc.
+Everything from compliance program development to its implementation falls under the responsibility of a compliance officer: internal audits management, compliance analysis, and the development of appropriate guidelines, employee training programs, etc.

 Appointing an AML compliance officer

-Candidates must have expert knowledge of regulatory data sources, compliance analysis tools, and proficiency in the relevant regulations.
+Candidates for this position must possess expert knowledge of regulatory data sources, compliance analysis tools, and demonstrate proficiency in the relevant regulations.

-In addition, a compliance officer will need extensive experience in the financial sector, preferably in AML compliance, legal or internal risk audits.
+In addition, a compliance officer needs to have extensive experience in the financial sector, preferably in AML compliance, legal or internal risk audits.
 Another must is an appropriate certification (CAMS, CAFP, CRCM, etc).